 Google Merchant Center is a digital platform where online retailers upload product data that fuels Google Shopping Ads (formerly Product Listing Ads).
 Within the Merchant Center, you also provide information about your eCommerce store, shipping, or taxes.

-In fact, all the products you see when you do a Google Shopping search were uploaded using the Google Merchant Center.
-You can also upload information about your eCommerce store.
+All the products you see when you do a Google Shopping search have been uploaded using the Google Merchant Center.

 Some of the attributes you must include for each product in your data feed are a unique product ID, title, a link to the product on your website, the price, a link to an image for the product, and a description.